-- The rating agency normally conducts a detailed study of the legal documents to ensure that the investors' interest is not compromised and relevant protection and safeguards are built into the transaction. - o Various market risks like interest rate risk, macro-economic risks - Assessment of risks related to business for example outlook for the economy, outlook for the industry and factors specific to the issuer/originator.
+- The rating agency normally conducts a detailed study of the legal documents to ensure that the investors' interest is not compromised and relevant protection and safeguards are built into the transaction. - Various market risks like interest rate risk, macro-economic risks - Assessment of risks related to business for example outlook for the economy, outlook for the industry and factors specific to the issuer/originator.

-3. Risk mitigation strategies for investments with each kind of originator
+3. Risk mitigation strategies for investments with each kind of originator which will be considered include;

-The examples of securitized assets which may be considered for investment by the Scheme and the various risk mitigation parameters (please read in continuation with point 2 above) which will be considered include;
+The examples of securitized assets which may be considered for investment by the Scheme and the various risk mitigation parameters (please read in continuation with point 2 above)